WeizhiXian/CGVQA/README.md

 # CGVQA

-## Dataset Introduction and Download
+## Introduction and Download Link of the Database
 In this study, we first develop a useful CG animation subjective video quality database for the validation of corresponding VQA algorithms.
 It consists of 27 reference videos and 397 distorted videos.
 The distortion types include five compression-based distortion types and one transmission-based distortion type.
 All the videos in are High Definition (HD) content and above.
 More details of the database are shown as follows:
 |||
 |----------------------------------------|-------------------------------------------------------------------------|